 As a conclusion, in the opinion of the prosecuting counsel, secondary operations are characterized as follows: "they have a link with the activity of the liable taxpayer, but they are no longer directly depending on this activity; they only use goods necessary to the activity of the company in a low proportion; their importance should not exceed the main activity of the company".

 5. Lastly, it is to be noted that this decision including the years 1983 to 1986 remains interesting under article 212 of appendix II of the French General Tax Code coming from the decision no. 94-452 dated June 3, 1994, and whose point 2 b states the principle of the non-taking into account, in the denominator of the prorate of the product of secondary financial and estate operations exempted not exceeding 5% of the whole receipts of the liable taxpayer.

-The content of this article is intended to provide a French guide to the subject matter.
-Specialist advice should be sought for your specific circumstances.
+The content of this article is intended to provide a general guide to the subject matter.
+Specialist advice should be brought about your specific circumstances.

-The members of ARCHIBALD ANDERSEN Association d'Avocats (S.G.
-Archibald and Arthur Andersen International) are registered with the Hauts-de-Seine Bar.
+The members of Archibald Andersen Association d'Avocats (S.G.
+Archibald and Arthur Andersen International) are registered with the Hauts-de-Seine Bar and the Lyon Bar.